arjunbhandari3/graphql-ts-authentication/README.md

 # GraphQL-TS-Authentication

-### Basic authentication implement in typescript, graphql and mongodb
+### Basic authentication implementation in typescript, graphql and mongodb

 ## Steps:
   Run the following steps